Akiko Yano: Solo career

 Yano's debut album, Japanese Girl, was released on July 25, 1976, was a major hit in Japan, and gave Yano overnight success.
 The album was recorded in Los Angeles with Little Feat, and of the album's ten tracks, she wrote nine of them.
 The album has been praised for its unique blend of different musical styles such as jazz, pop, blues, and traditional Japanese folk music, and "still sounds fresh today", according to Paul Bowler of Record Collector magazine.
 The success led to her self-producing the second album, Iroha Ni Konpeitou, which was released in 1977.
 It was recorded primarily in Japan, and features Yano improvising on a variety of instruments, backed up by prominent musicians such as Rick Marotta and Haruomi Hosono.
 Around this time, Yano started collaborating with Yellow Magic Orchestra and joined them on two world tours.
 They also played as the backing band for her 1980 album Gohan Ga Dekitayo, which translates to "Dinner's Ready", and marked a shift in her musical style towards electro-pop.
 The album was also one of the earliest CDs ever released in 1982.

-1981's Tadaima ("I'm Home") has become the most beloved of Yano's discography, and also her personal favorite.
+1981's Tadaima ("I'm Home") has become one of the most beloved of Yano's discography, and also one of her personal favorites.
 The record company asked for an album that would be a commercial success, so Yano gave them what they wanted on side one, but took side two in a different avant-garde direction, composed around nine short stories that were written by children.
 The album once again featured the Yellow Magic Orchestra, as well as a cartoonish heta-uma cover designed by Teruhiko Yumura, but was only released in Japan.
 The album's single "Harusaki Kobeni" was released before the album was recorded, and reached the top 40 chart after being used in cosmetics commercials.

 Yano was introduced to British band, Japan, by Ryuichi Sakamoto of the Yellow Magic Orchestra, and in 1982 they met at the AIR Studios in London to record an album, Ai Ga Nakucha Ne ("There Must Be Love").
 The record company, Japan Record, released the album as a set with a book of photography and at a lower price, as requested by Yano.
 After her 1984 album Oh Hisse, Oh Hisse, Yano took a one-year break from recording music to raise her children, and decided to refocus her career on jazz, which led to the 1989 album Welcome Back featuring Pat Metheny, Charlie Haden and Peter Erskine.
 She relocated to New York City in 1990.